rmello4d/TheSustainableDeveloper/the_yogi_machine.md

 Do we need to go in a cave for 20 years to learn that ?
 Maybe.

 If our goal in life is to be Yogi, probably yes.
 Though, this is not our case.
-Can we take advantage of some of their techniques by applying these techniques to our own benefit ?
+Can we take advantage of some of their techniques by applying these techniques to our own coding practice ?

 Absolutely.

 As we will see, it goes beyond just breathing without moving.
 It will need balance, consciousness and a developer’s mindset.

-Let's understand the logic and framework of our body energy consuption.
+But first, let's understand the logic and framework of our body energy consuption.
 <br />
 <br />
 <br />